michaelrommel/articles/create/2024-12-16-dirtywave-m8-and-x-touch-mini.md

 Both button rows are assigned to start a particular song row.
 The M8's screen displays the first 16 song rows and one button is dedicated to each row.
-Once a song is longer, this will become impractical, but I'll have to see that and maybe change that later again.
+Once a song is longer, this will become impractical, but I'll have yet to see that and then maybe I'll change that again.

 ## Shortcomings and Issues